Arun-webcode/Upskills-Campus/README.md

 # Bank_Management_System (UPSKILLS CAMPUS)
-(UPSKILLS CAMPUS) It is a desktop based application used to manage banking transactions, accounts, mini statements and more functionalities like as ATM.
+It is a desktop based application used to manage banking transactions, accounts, mini statements and more functionalities like as ATM.
 In this project Java core, Java swing, Java awt, sql and Jdbc connectivity and Jar files are used.